performgohot19/DEM/ex1/README.md

 Choose the installer type from the drop-down list.
 Use the Linux shell script installer on any Linux system that's supported by Dynatrace, regardless of the packaging system your distribution depends on.

-Copy the command provided in the Use this command on the target host text field.
-Paste the command into your terminal window and execute it.
+**Copy** the command provided in the text box.
+Use this command on the target host text field. **Paste** the command into your terminal window and execute it.

 ![Deploy](https://github.com/performgohot19/DEM/blob/master/assets/104-Download.jpg)

 ### 2. Execute the installation script

-Copy the command that's provided in the And run the installer with **root rights** text field.
+**Copy** the command that's provided in the text box And run the installer with **root rights** text field.

 ![Deploy](https://github.com/performgohot19/DEM/blob/master/assets/105-Install.jpg)

-Paste the command into your terminal window and execute it.
+**Paste** the command into your terminal window and execute it.
 You’ll need to make the script executable before you can run it.

 **Note that you’ll need root access.**  You can use su or sudo to run the installation script.
 To do this, type one of the following commands into the directory where you downloaded the installation script.